Arneburg-Goldbeck

 Location of Arneburg-Goldbeck in the district Stendal.

 Arneburg-Goldbeck is a Verbandsgemeinde ("collective municipality") in the district of Stendal, in Saxony-Anhalt, Germany.
 Before 1 January 2010, it was a Verwaltungsgemeinschaft.
 It is situated on the left bank of the Elbe, north of Stendal.
 The seat of the Verbandsgemeinde is in Goldbeck.

-The Verbandsgemeinde Arneburg-Goldbeck consists of the following municipalities:
+Arneburg-Goldbeck consists of the following municipalities: Arneburg, Eichstedt, Goldbeck, Hassel, Hohenberg-Krusemark, Iden, Rochau, and Werben.